valanm22/documentation/learn/getting_started/filtering_and_sorting.md

   }
 ```

-This response returns an additional field, `_geoDistance`, representing the distance between the Taj Mahal and each meteor in meters.
+This response returns an additional field, `_geoDistance`, representing the distance between the Taj Mahal and each meteorite in meters.

 To learn more about geosearch and how to configure it, refer to our [dedicated guide](/reference/features/geosearch.md).